2026 EU Regulation Update -- Action Required If Traveling After October 2026

 Common Questions

 No -- pets traveling from the United States to EU member states do not require a rabies antibody titer test.
-The US is recognized by the EU as a listed country with adequate rabies control measures.
-A valid rabies vaccination administered after microchipping, combined with the 21-day waiting period for first vaccinations, is sufficient for EU entry.
-This is a significant advantage compared to destinations like Japan, Australia, or South Korea, which require titer testing and 180-day waiting periods.
+The USA is recognized by the EU as a listed country.
+A valid rabies vaccination administered after microchipping, combined with the 21-day waiting period for first vaccinations, is sufficient.
+This is unchanged under EU 2026/131.
+This is a significant advantage compared to Japan, Australia, or South Korea which require titer testing with 90-180 day waiting periods.

 Ready to Move Your Pet to Europe?